 - You pay enough tax

-If you pay tax at a rate of 40% or above, you can claim the difference between the higher rate that you pay and the basic rate of tax on the total gross value of your donation.
+If you pay tax at a rate of 40% or above, you can claim the difference between the higher and basic rate on the total value of your donation.
 If you want to receive the additional tax relief you must:

 If you’ve changed your name, moved house or no longer qualify for Gift Aid due to a change in tax circumstance, please let us know by calling us on 0300 123 1022 or by emailing firstname.lastname@example.org

 What 25% more could buy

 £15 could fund Cancer Chat for 1 hour, helping people through very difficult times.